NolanMascrier/Gameuh.py/README.md

 Instead, it's now a looter bullet hell.
 Yeah
 # TODO list
 * ~~Adding the jewel system for spells~~ Done !
-* Adding jewels to the loot pools
+* ~~Adding jewels to the loot pools~~ Done !
+* Rewrite the spellbook page, adding data about cooldown, costs, projectiles ...
 * Adding area modifier and level selector
 * Adding at least two bosses (Wave boss and unique boss)
 * Adding more options in the options menu (gamma, color correction, etc)